PierreSenellart/provsql/doc/source/user/casestudies.rst

-    breaking the independence formula, the method portfolio and its cost chooser, a continuous posterior by truncation, the conditional expectation of an aggregate, denial constraints as evidence, a skewed waiting time (log-normal + quantiles + transforms), and discrete counts with a Beta rate posterior -- each a one-line query with the ``|`` ("given") operator throughout.
+    breaking the independence formula, the method portfolio and its cost chooser, a continuous posterior by truncation, the conditional expectation of an aggregate, denial constraints as evidence, a skewed waiting time (log-normal + quantiles + transforms), discrete counts with a Beta rate posterior, the information gain of a Bayesian update (entropy / KL), a Gaussian-mixture cohort, and empirically-loaded posteriors and forecast tables -- each a one-line query with the ``|`` ("given") operator throughout.
 A compact, notebook-first tour of the probability surface.

 .. _case-study-coverage: